msathe-tech/standalone-abm/updated_README.md

 ## II: Login to the newly created GCE Instance

-1. SSH into the newly created GCE instance
+1. SSH into the newly created GCE instance.
+Please wait a few minutes and validate the GCE instance is up before trying this step.

 ```
 gcloud compute ssh abm-on-gce